Unique UArizona Postdoctoral Fellowship enables trainees to advance STEM knowledge and launch careers

 Success stories

-Dr. Chandrasekaran (Arun) Sambamurthy, a postdoctoral fellow in the lab of Dr. Anita Koshy, studies Toxoplasma gondii, a parasite that infects and persists within the central nervous system of many warm-blooded hosts, including birds and humans.
+Chandrasekaran (Arun) Sambamurthy, a postdoctoral fellow in the lab of Anita Koshy, studies Toxoplasma gondii, a parasite that infects and persists within the central nervous system of many warm-blooded hosts, including birds and humans.

 Prior to receiving the fellowship, Sambamurthy’s research was conducted in mouse neurons.
 He desired to translate his findings to human neurons, but needed to derive the neurons from human stem cells, an area in which he didn’t have the necessary expertise.